AI Summary

 Bottom line

-Together AI priced its AI Acceleration Cloud around four structural ideas: inline per-model rate publication on the pricing page (best transparency in the category), aggressive reserved cluster pricing at $4.99/hr H100 with a 7–30 day commit window (lowest published in managed inference), non-token SKUs (Code Sandbox, Code Interpreter) that capture agentic workloads without third-party vendors, and Stanford CRFM + Stanford ML founder credibility that distinguishes Together from pure-engineering platforms.
-The multi-mode cluster pricing (on-demand, 7–30 day reserved, annual commit) and four-SKU rate card (token / image / hour / vCPU-hour) make Together one of the most expansive usage-based platforms in AI infrastructure.
+Together AI priced its AI Acceleration Cloud around four structural ideas: inline per-model rate publication on the pricing page (best transparency in the category), aggressive reserved cluster pricing at $3.59/hr H100 (down to a $3.09/hr floor) with a 7–30 day commit window (lowest published in managed inference), non-token SKUs (Code Sandbox, Code Interpreter) that capture agentic workloads without third-party vendors, and Stanford CRFM + Stanford ML founder credibility that distinguishes Together from pure-engineering platforms.
+The multi-mode cluster pricing (on-demand, 7–30 day reserved, annual commit) and five-SKU rate card (token / PTU-minute / image / GPU-hour / vCPU-hour, after the July 2026 Provisioned Throughput launch) make Together one of the most expansive usage-based platforms in AI infrastructure.

-For AI engineering teams running training cycles, large-batch inference, and agentic code execution at scale, Together is the most legible commercial platform — and the $4.99/hr reserved H100 rate is itself a structural cost advantage.
-The remaining gaps (no cached input discount on serverless, no A100 on the headline rate card, specialized fine-tuning tier budget uncertainty) are competitive parity issues rather than structural pricing flaws.
+For AI engineering teams running training cycles, large-batch inference, and agentic code execution at scale, Together is the most legible commercial platform — and the $3.59/hr reserved H100 rate (cut twice within a week in June 2026, down to a $3.09/hr floor on longer reserves) is itself a structural cost advantage.
+The remaining gaps (partial cached-input coverage on serverless, no A100 on the headline rate card, specialized fine-tuning tier budget uncertainty) are competitive parity issues rather than structural pricing flaws.

 Compare with peers via the blueprint corpus, or model your own spend with the Together AI pricing calculator.